GCSE Design Technology

-Students will be assessed using grades 1-9, see the assessment section for more information.
+Students will be assessed using grades 1-9, please see the assessment section for more information.

-- Core technical principles cover a range of materials, whilst specialist technical materials covers a specific material area in greater detail.
+Core technical principles covers a range of materials, whilst specialist technical materials covers a specific material area in greater detail.

 Unit 1 is a 2 hour written exam paper with a total of 100 marks which equates to 50% of the total GCSE qualification.
-20 marks based around multi choice.
-30 marks based around technical principles.
-50 marks extended responses including a 12 mark design question.
+20 marks are based around multi choice.
+30 marks are based around technical principles.
+50 marks are awarded for extended responses including a 12 mark design question.

 The course offers progression to an A-Level in 3D Product Design and university or employment in a range of areas.